zeroluck/docs/sources/articles/salesforce-sso.md

 #SAML integration of Salesforce.com with Gluu Server

 By default Salesforce suggest deployers to implement IDP-initiated SSO.
-The initialization of IDP-initiated SSO is little complex as it require a big hostname which includes IDP's SSO link as well as SP's login url.
+The initialization of IDP-initiated SSO is little bit complex as it requires a big hostname which includes IDP's SSO link as well as SP's login uri.
 So we prefer SP-initiated SSO and here in this documentation we are presenting a very simple SP-initiated SSO steps with Salesforce and Gluu Server.
-You can still go for IDP-initiated SSO if you prefer, documentation is available in Salesforce.com site.
+Still, you can go for IDP-initiated SSO if you prefer.
+Further documentation is available at the Salesforce.com site.

 ## Prepare Salesforce.com

 * Log into Salesforce.com with your administrative account.
-* Click on _Setup_ [ right upper corner ]
+* Click on _Setup_ in the right upper corner of the page.
-* You need to add a custom Domain name for your salesforce site if you don't have any yet.
+* You need to add a custom domain name for your Salesforce.com site if you do not have any yet.
   * Go to _Domain Management_ –> _My Domain_
   * Add your custom domain
   * Wait for some time.
-Salesforce will register this domain name for you.
-As for example we got something like 'testgluu-dev-ed.my.salesforce.com' for our testing.
+Salesforce.com will register this domain name for you.
+As an example we use `testgluu-dev-ed.my.salesforce.com` here.

   ![image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/salesforce/My_Domain.png)